 Redemption applications notified to the Administrative Agent before 7 p.m., Luxembourg time, five (5) Business Days preceding the relevant Valuation Day on which the application is to be effected shall be processed on the basis of the Net Asset Value determined on that Valuation Day.

-For Class Alpha and Class Alpha Opportunities Shares, redemption applications shall be received sixty (60) calendar days preceding the relevant Valuation Day.
+For Class Alpha.
+Class Alpha Opportunities and Class C Shares, redemption applications shall be received before 7 p.m., Luxembourg time, sixty (60) calendar days preceding the relevant Valuation Day.